mbrochh/whisper-youtube-transcribe/README.md

 There are a few pytest tests in this repo.
 You can run them like so:

 * `pytest -vs --cov=. --cov-report term-missing --cov-report html`

+## Running the slids

+* `git checkout slides`
+* Learn more about how to run and build the slides in the README.md in the slides branch